-I am not a huge fan of the fact that CouchSurfing has recently gone public, but it has not changed the experience for me yet.
-I understand that a company wanted to monetize and I hope that they can do that without affecting the user.
+I am not a huge fan of the fact that CouchSurfing turned into a for-profit organization, but it has not changed the experience for me yet.
+I understand that a company wanted to monetize and I hope that they can continue to do so without affecting the user.
 If it changes much, then I think that I will move on to alternative sites.
 We will see whether it was just a business move or the beginning of the end for a good site.

 Is CouchSurfing safe?

 Well, it has been for me, but unfortunately that hasn’t been the case for everyone.
 Here is a look at some reasons why it may unsafe and additionally other reasons that support its legitimacy as a beneficial tool for travelers:

 I’ll start with the bad news.
 Tragically, not everyone’s experience with CouchSurfing has been pleasant.
 Some have been life-changing, and not for good reasons.
 There have been many documented rapes such as this Chinese girl from Hong Kong, or this sick and perverted traveling rapist.
 Stories such as these make me feel horrible about humanity.
 Sadly, these are only a few of the documented cases.
 There are inevitably others who have not had the confidence to come forward and tell the authorities, and I fear that these stories are just the tip of the iceberg for some people out there.
 However, in light of these horror stories I cannot say that CouchSurfing is not worth using.
 It is tragic that there are delinquents out there looking to take advantage of nice people; however much like most things in life, it is not a solution to label something completely bad when many still benefit from it.